Online Native Children’s and YA Writing Intensive

 - The opportunity to read and participate in the discussion about the creative submissions of your peers.

-- For all participants, an assigned 12-page critique (on one long project or no more than two picture books) in standard manuscript format or a career consultation with faculty.
+- A 10-page critique (on one long project or no more than two picture books) in standard manuscript format or a career consultation with faculty.
 (Typically, you’ll chat one-on-one with one of the authors and either the agent or editor.
 For assignment purposes, you’ll indicate on the application whether you’re already agented, etc.)

 Please fill out the application form.